proofgeist/next-auth-adapter-filemaker/README.md

 NOTE: With this option, the Session table will not be used in your FileMaker file.
 ### Option 2: Redis Cache
 - 👍🏻 Use true database sessions which can be revoked at any time if needed
-- 👍🏻 Set the session age to a longer period of time to keep a user logged in
+- 👍🏻 Drastically limits Data API calls to your FileMaker Server
 - 👎🏻 Any changes to the user record in FileMaker will not be immediately reflected in the web app unless you update the cache, but this can be done from the FM side via API call to Upstash.

-🐞 This feature is currently only supported with the [Upstash](https://upstash.com/) redis host.
+:warning: This feature is currently only supported with the [Upstash](https://upstash.com/) redis host.

 For this option, you must pass Upstash client credentials into the Adapter.
 ```ts